Mahmood Amiry-Moghaddam: Case of Leyla Mafi

 Leyla had been forced into prostitution by her family when she was just eight years old.
 She became pregnant and had her first child when she was nine years old, and gave birth to twins five years later at the age of 14.
 She was arrested and received 100 lashes each time she gave birth.
 In addition to being repeatedly raped, Leyla was sold to older men as a sigheh, or temporary bride, twice.
 She was just 12 years old when she was first sold to an Afghan man.
 She was sold again when the sigheh expired, this time to a 55-year-old married man with two children.
 He forced her into prostitution, receiving as many as 15 clients at his home every night.

 Arrested at 17, she was sentenced to death on charges of "running a brothel, acts contrary to chastity, prostitution, incest and giving birth to an illegitimate child" in 2004 when she was 18 years old.
 Several assessments found her to have the mental age of an eight-year-old child.
 Amiry-Moghaddam persuaded Aftenposten to cover the case of Leyla.

 Aftenposten's Per A Christiansen wrote an article about Leyla's case every day.
 The case received so much attention that after a week, Norway’s then Prime Minister Kjell Magne Bondevik wrote a personal letter to then Iranian President Mohammad Khatemi and asked for Leyla’s death sentence to be revoked.
 The international pressure forced Leyla's death sentence to first be delayed and she was later released after receiving 99 lashes.

 Stoning and child death penalty cases

 Amiry-Moghaddam's activism has helped to create awareness of several death penalty cases in both the Norwegian and international media.
 He was particularly involved in stoning and child death penalty cases and contributed greatly to international reactions by bringing the cases to the media's attention.
 In one case, the stoning of a woman and a man was stopped after Amiry-Moghaddam brought the case to the media and wrote a letter to the then-Norwegian foreign minister Jonas Gahr Støre.
 The man who was later identified as Jafar Kiani was stoned two weeks later but the woman, Mokarrameh Ebrahimi, was saved from stoning.

+Awards and honors

+Mahmood Amiry-Moghaddam was awarded the Anders Jahre Medical Prize for Young Scientists in 2008.
+The award was presented by King Harald.
+Amiry-Moghaddam is also a member of the Norwegian Academy of Science and Letters.
+He was also listed as one of the 10 smartest minds in Norway by a panel in VG.

+Mahmood Amiry-Moghaddam is an active public debater and human rights advocate.
+He received the Norway Prize, Amnesty International for 2007 for his involvement in human rights violations in Iran.